 The Genomics Core has two high performance workstations, Buddy and Bart, for data analysis.
 Each of these servers is equipped with Intel Xeon E5-2687W v2 processors (8 HT Cores, 3.4GHz), 256 GB 1866MHz DDR3 RAM, a NVIDIA Tesla K20c GPU, and 24 TB of storage space.
 Data is backed up in raid5 configuration.
 Additional data is backed up in tapes at the University of Oklahoma.
 Data is stored on a 50 TB shared network drive administered jointly by the Core and UND IT.
 Data collected by the Core and UND investigators is stored redundantly on a Dell SC4020.
 The Core is directed by Dr. Bony De Kumar (bony.dekumar@UND.edu).

 The Imaging Core Facility at the UND School of Medicine & Health Sciences provides advanced instrumentation for clinical and basic science researchers interested in investigating biological and disease processes at the tissue, cellular, sub-cellular and molecular level.
-Equipment includes a Zeiss LSM 510 META confocal and FCS system, an Olympus FV1000MPE multiphoton/single photon microscope system for intravital imaging, an Olympus IX83 TIRF microscope system, a Nikon TE300 fluorescent microscope, a Nikon Eclipse80i fluorescent microscope, a Hitachi 7500 TEM, a Hitachi 4700 field emission SEM, and equipment for preparation of samples for light and electron microscopy.
-The facility also houses a workstation equipped with state-of-the-art image analysis software.
-A wide range of services and applications are supported by the Imaging Core including fluorescence and Brightfield microscopic imaging and analysis of fixed tissues and tissue arrays, live cell and tissue imaging, 3D imaging, fluorescence imaging assays, TIRF microscopy, thin section TEM, and SEM.
+Equipment includes a Leica Stellaris confocal, an Olympus FV1000MPE multiphoton/single photon microscope system for intravital imaging, an Olympus IX83 TIRF microscope system, a Leica Thunder fluorescent microscope, a Nikon Eclipse80i fluorescent microscope, a Hitachi 7500 TEM, a Hitachi 4700 field emission SEM, and equipment for preparation of samples for light and electron microscopy.
+The facility also houses a workstation computer equipped with state-of-the-art image analysis software.
+A wide range of services and applications are supported by the Imaging Core including fluorescence and brightfield microscopic imaging and analysis of fixed tissues and tissue arrays, live cell and tissue imaging, 3D imaging, fluorescence imaging assays, TIRF microscopy, thin section TEM, and SEM.
 The core is directed by Dr. Bryon Grove (bryon.grove@UND.edu).
 Please visit the core website for detailed information on all machinery and services available.

 The Mass Spectrometry Core facility was established by the COBRE (Center of Biomedical Research Excellence) program in Pathophysiology of Neurodegenerative Diseases, NIH National Institute of General Medical Sciences, grant number P30GM103329.
 The facility provides instrumentation, expertise, and training in mass spectrometry to all campus investigators as well as off-campus investigators.
 The Core is equipped with five state-of-the-art LC-MS/MS and GC-MS/MS instruments including high-resolution accurate mass analyzers.
 The main focus of the Core is on targeted and untargeted metabolomics including lipidomics, pharmacokinetics, small molecule identification and structure validation, targeted and untargeted proteomics, and metabolome and proteome comparison between experimental groups.
 The facility is directed by Dr. Mikhail Golovko (email@example.com).